TheCodeTherapy/Muninn/README.md

 - Providing a frictionless hot-reload approach so we can just save the code and see the changes immediately;

+- A basic game example that includes layered rendering, independent post-processing effects, and a multi-pass shader manager to facilitate starting a new project;

 - Offer a WebAssembly build so we can run the games on browsers too;

 - Offer a single-file WebAssembly build philosophy (more on that below);